MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 After installing Office 365 ProPlus, you can install additional languages for Office.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

+1. If you're deploying languages from a local source, make sure the languages are available at that source. [xx-fix language and include CDN Fallback recommendation.]
-1. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
+2. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
-2. In the Language section, select the additional languages you want to install.
+3. In the Language section, select the additional languages you want to install.
-3. Deploy the languages using the same process you use to deploy Office.
+4. Deploy the languages using the same process you use to deploy Office.

 [check xx - "Also, could this cause a problem if the source location has older bits than the update location?"]
 By default, if the source path isn't specified, the ODT will install the languages from the same location that Office gets updates from.
 If you want to install the languages from a different source location, specify the source path in the configuration file.
 You will also need to download those languages to that source path.

 ## Install proofing tools

+[xx - fix sample to remove edition, source, etc--and fix references to example.]

 Each language version of Office 365 ProPlus includes proofing tools for a set of companion languages.
 For example, when you deploy the English version of Office, users receive proofing tools for English, Spanish, and French.
 These proofing tools include spelling and grammar checkers, thesauruses, and hyphenators.
 They might also include language-specific editing features such as Language AutoDetect, AutoSummarize, and Intelligent AutoCorrect.